 These baked donuts, filled with homemade Nutella, are one of the healthiest options you can find out there and they are the perfect, wholesome treat to curb your sweet tooth.

 They are spongy and moist, gluten-free and they also include a dairy-free option.
-This is definitely the best way to celebrate National Donut Day on the first Friday of June!
+They are also a great recipe for Batch Cooking.

 What do I need to make these baked donuts?